Introduction to PaaS

 - Operating Systems: A PaaS vendor maintains the operating system that developers work on and the application runs on.

-- Database Management: PaaS administer and maintain a database system.
+- Database Management: PaaS administer maintain a database system.
 They will usually provide developers with a database management system as well.

 - Infrastructure: PaaS is the next layer up from IaaS and has everything included in IaaS.
 A PaaS provider either manages servers, storage or purchases them from an IaaS provider.

-Pros and Cons of PaaS
+Advantages and Disadvantages of PaaS

 - Simplified Development: Programmers can focus on development and innovation without worrying about the infrastructure and cloud-computing tools minimize the time by taking less effort and using smart work using less code as possible to build the apps.